snaplab-dpss/klee/README.md

-# KLEE fork for the Vigor project
+# KLEE fork for the Maestro project

-Changes:
-- Add functionality to trace specific calls and dump all call paths/prefixes
-- Add loop-havocing functionality with automatic invariant inducing
-- Add memory-access restriction methods to allow/forbid code from accessing specific objects (so that their use as opaque pointers can be enforced)
-- Add read/write intercepts (to model hardware)
-- Add regex support for function aliases (to alias static inline functions whose name is mangled)

 KLEE Symbolic Virtual Machine
 =============================